Addiction Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Unfortunately, inconsistencies like these make it challenging to determine a fair overall rating for the group as a whole.

 So, menadione phobics may wish to ignore our rating and look elsewhere for another product.

-Addiction Dog Food is a vegetable-based kibble using a moderate amount of novel meat meals as its main source of animal protein, thus earning the brand 4 stars.
+Addiction Dog Food is a plant-based kibble using a below average to moderate amount of various species specific meat meals as its main sources of animal protein, thus earning the brand 4 stars.